jimdowling/hands-on-personalized-recommender/README.md

 1. Read the article
 2. Run the Notebook to replicate our results (locally or on Colab)
 3. Following the Notebook, go deeper into the code by reading the `recsys` Python module

-🥷 You will become a ninja in building real-time personalized recommenders by the end.

 | Module | Article | Description | Notebooks |
 |--------|-------|-------------|----------------|